kasperjha/dynmap-snapshotter/README.md

 3. Enjoy your snapshot <br/>
-	Find your snapshot in the `snapshots` folder where `dynmap-snapshotter.py` was saved
+	Find your snapshot in the `snapshots` folder where `snapshotter.py` is located.

 ### **Daily snapshots with crontab**
 Use crontab to setup daily snapshots